Cactus Doodles: Gauss diagrams of cactus doodles

 A usual geometric doodle $S^1\to S^2$ can be reconstructed, up to isotopy, from its \emph{Gauss diagram}.
 This diagram consists of $S^1$ on which each pair of the preimages of each intersection point is connected with a directed chord.
 At each intersection point, the branches of the doodle are ordered in such a way that their tangent vectors form a positive basis; the arrow on the chord goes from the first branch to the second branch.
 Gauss diagrams of knot projections are widely used in knot theory; note, however, that the direction of an arrow in the Gauss diagram of a knot projection has a different meaning.
 According to Arnol'd \cite{Ar}, abstract Gauss diagrams were first studied by Gauss who was interested in the question of their realizability by immersed plane curves.

 The definition of a Gauss diagram can be extended to cactus doodles.
-Given a geometric cactus doodle $C$ parametrized by a union of circles $M=S^1\sqcup\ldots\sqcup S^1$, a \emph{rough diagram of $C$} is a copy of $M$ together with a finite set of marked points on it.
-It is constructed as follows: \begin{enumerate} \item label the intersection points of $C$ by different labels; \item mark on $M$ all the preimages of the intersection points; \item label each marked point by the label of the corresponding intersection point. \end{enumerate} We call the set of all preimages of an intersection point with label $L$ the \emph{singular set with label $L$}.
-We do not distinguish rough diagrams obtained from each other by orientation-preserving diffeomorphisms of $M$ which send each component of $M$ to itself.
+Given a geometric cactus doodle $C$ parametrized by a union of circles $M=S^1\sqcup\ldots\sqcup S^1$, a \emph{rough diagram of $C$} is a copy of $M$ (called the \emph{skeleton} of the diagram) together with a finite set of marked points on it.
+It is constructed as follows: \begin{enumerate} \item label the intersection points of $C$ by different labels; \item mark on the skeleton all the preimages of the intersection points; \item label each marked point by the label of the corresponding intersection point. \end{enumerate} We call the set of all preimages of an intersection point with label $L$ the \emph{singular set with label $L$}.
+We do not distinguish rough diagrams obtained from each other by orientation-preserving diffeomorphisms of the skeleton which send each connected component to itself.

 Here is an example of a cactus doodle and a rough diagram of it: